lperniciaro/Client-Checker/README.md

 Save the CSV file in the same directory as the System Checker.

-I usually chose a name like "AteraConnally.csv" to not get lost once a bunch of different checks are done.
+I usually chose a name like "AteraConnally.csv"

 # Connectwise